-Taken for packing and Sterilized instruments ultrasonic machine according to norms the clinic for use as Packed and sealed Cleaned and dried are put in store or are sent back to instruments are autoclaved for disinfector or sterilization necessary sealing ► ►
+Sterilized instruments the clinic for use as are put in store or are sent back to necessary ►

 Transportation of contaminated patient care items:

 - 1. The instruments from the clinics to the dirty area of the sterilization room should be transported in appropriate covered puncture resistant container. - 2.
 The contaminated patient care items should be handled only whilst wearing the appropriate personal protective equipment along with heavy duty utility gloves. - 3.
 The used instruments should be placed in a holding solution of detergent or an enzymatic cleaning solution to prevent the drying of debris ,if they cannot be cleaned soon after use.